Skip to content

 1 / 1

-The company has its own grievance or complaints system that is accessible to both internal and external stakeholders.
+The company's grievance or complaints system is accessible to all stakeholders.

 • P